14U - Girls and Boys

 How much does it cost to play?

-Costs to play include registration, US Lacrosse membership, uniforms, gear (available for rent from the Berkeley Lacrosse Club), and a refundable volunteer deposit.
+Costs to play include registration, US Lacrosse membership, uniforms, and gear (available for rent from the Berkeley Lacrosse Club).
 We offer need-based scholarships to cover the cost of registration, please don't let finances prevent you from being part of a great team experience!

 Registration includes field rentals, referee fees, practice field equipment, coaches and tournament fees.